gilatoes/arduino-optiga-trust-x/README.md

-﻿# OPTIGA&trade; Trust X Arduino library
+﻿# OPTIGA&trade; Trust X Boot Camp <Mission Arduino>
 ![TrustXPackage](https://github.com/Infineon/Assets/raw/master/Pictures/OPTIGA-Trust-X.png)

-Infineon's [OPTIGA&trade; Trust X] Boot Camp (https://www.infineon.com/cms/en/product/security-smart-card-solutions/optiga-embedded-security-solutions/optiga-trust/optiga-trust-x-sls-32aia/) security solution library for Arduino
+Infineon's [OPTIGA&trade; Trust X] Boot Camp (https://www.infineon.com/cms/en/product/security-smart-card-solutions/optiga-embedded-security-solutions/optiga-trust/optiga-trust-x-sls-32aia/) security solution library for Arduino platform

-## Summary
-[OPTIGA&trade; Trust X](https://www.infineon.com/dgdl/Infineon-OPTIGA%20TRUST%20X%20SLS%2032AIA-DS-v02_18-EN.pdf) is a security solution based on a secure micrcontroller.
-Each device is shipped with a unique elliptic-curve keypair and a corresponding X.509 certificate.
-OPTIGA&trade; Trust X enables easy integration into existing PKI infrastructure.
+## Purpose of the Boot Camp
+The Boot Camp aims to instil confidence and product knowledge of Infineon OPTIGA&trade; Trust X. The sample codes allow you to hands on with the integration library and perform some useful tasks.
+At the end of this Boot Camp session, you will be able to understand the capabilities of the Library and appreciate hardware security that can protects your system.

 ## Key Features and Benefits